In a Conversation the Participants Are Not Engaged in an Inquiry Michael Oakeshott

 The Oracy Lab An experimental space for exploring the power and possibilities of conversations

-The Power of Team Huddles Ongoing Performance Conversations Close Pop-up all posts in this chapter The Oracy Lab is an experimental space for exploring the power and possibilities of conversations and spoken communication for conveying meaning and co-creating a deeper understanding of the complexity and dynamics of the world.
-Oracy is the ability to speak … Continue reading The Oracy Lab An experimental space for exploring the power and possibilities of conversations
+The Power of Team Huddles Ongoing Performance Conversations Close Pop-up all posts in this chapter What’s the Vibe?
+Please be patient as this may take up to a minute to load… Close The Oracy Lab is an experimental space for exploring the power and possibilities of conversations and spoken communication for conveying meaning and co-creating … Continue reading The Oracy Lab An experimental space for exploring the power and possibilities of conversations

 Oracy The ability to express oneself in and understand spoken language

-Become a Conversation Architect Rhetoric Close Pop-up all posts in this chapter In education, considerable emphasis is placed on numeracy and literacy — understanding and working with numbers and reading and writing.
-But what about the capacity to listen and to speak?
-Why is so little importance attached to oracy?
-Is the ability to hold … Continue reading Oracy The ability to express oneself in and understand spoken language
+Become a Conversation Architect Rediscovering Rhetoric Close Pop-up all posts in this chapter What’s the Vibe?
+Please be patient as this may take up to a minute to load… Close In education, considerable emphasis is placed on numeracy and literacy — understanding and working with numbers and reading and writing.
+But what about the capacity … Continue reading Oracy The ability to express oneself in and understand spoken language

 Oracy What Is the Difference Between Rhetoric and Oracy?
-Close Pop-up all posts in this chapter Rhetoric is often construed as insincere or meaningless language that sounds clever.
+Close Pop-up all posts in this chapter What’s the Vibe?
+Please be patient as this may take up to a minute to load… Close Rhetoric is often construed as insincere or meaningless language that sounds clever.
 This is an unduly negative perspective.
-Rhetoric is a critical cognitive and communication skill.
-Introduction Simply put, the purpose of rhetoric is to influence people through speech … Continue reading Rhetoric To influence people through speech or writing
+Rhetoric is a critical … Continue reading Rediscovering Rhetoric Rethinking how we influence and communicate every day

 What Is the Difference Between Rhetoric and Oracy?
 Rhetoric is monologue, oracy is dialogue

-Rhetoric Introduction: the Power of Conversation Close Pop-up all posts in this chapter On the face of it, rhetoric and oracy would seem the same, but although they have much in common, they have some significant differences.
-What is the difference between rhetoric and oracy?
-At first thought, the two ideas may seem the same … Continue reading What Is the Difference Between Rhetoric and Oracy?
+Rediscovering Rhetoric Introduction: the Power of Conversation Close Pop-up all posts in this chapter What’s the Vibe?
+Please be patient as this may take up to a minute to load… Close On the face of it, rhetoric and oracy would seem the same, but although they have much in common, they have some significant differences. … Continue reading What Is the Difference Between Rhetoric and Oracy?
 Rhetoric is monologue, oracy is dialogue